marcoilla/Polimi-RUN-processor/README.md

-# Endu Run Race Results Processor
+# Endu RUN race results processor

 ## Overview
 A Python application to extract, sort, and format race results from PDF files, specifically designed for the Endu Run event.
 Supports both command-line and graphical user interfaces.